-4. VEHICLE WHEELS
+4.9 VEHICLE WHEELS

-(a) No person shall drive any vehicle of any kind having wheels, tires or tracks constructed or equipped with projecting spikes, cleats, ribs, clamps, flanges, lugs or other attachments or projections engaging the highway along, on or across any bridge or hard surface highway within the Village, without first obtaining the written permission of the Public Works Supervisor who shall determine which bridges or highways may be used and the conditions of such use.
+(a) No person shall drive any vehicle of any kind having wheels, tires or tracks constructed or equipped with projecting spikes, cleats, ribs, clamps, flanges, lugs or other attachments or projections or steel tracks unless equipped with street plates engaging the highway along, on or across any bridge or hard surface highway within the Village, without first obtaining the written permission of the Public Works Supervisor who shall determine which bridges or highways may be used and the conditions of such use.
 Nothing herein contained shall be construed as prohibiting the use of tire chains or studded winter tires.

 (b) Applications must be submitted in writing to the Village Office and will be processed by the Public Works Supervisor.